aschneer/BashBible/git/git_reference.md

 # Save it to a new branch
 git switch -c new_branch_name

-# Copy current state to new branch and
+# Copy current state (local commits) to new branch and
 # checkout that branch.
 git switch -c new_branch_name